Trump’s White House Intruder ‘Friend’ Arrested, Twitter Picks On Obama

 — Fox News (@FoxNews) March 11, 2017

-No weapons or hazardous material was found in the backpack but the incident provided Twitter users enough ammunition to pick on Trump.
+No weapons or hazardous material was found in the backpack but the incident proved enough ammunition to pick on Trump.

 Secret Service says there was an intruder at the White House.
 His name is Donald Trump.